-CSP has many clubs that celebrate diversity.
-These clubs promote proactive leadership, scholarship, community outreach, and student empowerment.
+CSP has many clubs that celebrate diversity and promote proactive leadership, scholarship, community outreach, and student empowerment.
 Having diversity clubs on campus provides the opportunity for meaningful dialogue, interactions, and experiences that increase the knowledge, appreciation, trust, and respect for students from all cultures and backgrounds.

 The Black Student Union (CBSU) aims to increase political, social and cultural awareness of the African American community.
 Our goal is to promote unity and diversity to revamp and stabilize a presence on campus through a series of events, socials, and forums.
 The mission of the BSU is to be a positive and productive representation of the African American community on and off campus.
 We promote proactive leadership, scholarship, community outreach, and student empowerment.
 We embrace our cultural heritage, unity, and the appreciation of diversity.

-We are committed to promote and educate Hmong culture practices and history through academic leadership, workshops, events, and collaborations.
+CHUSA is committed to promoting and educating CSP’s campus and the wider community about Hmong culture, practices, and history through academic leadership, workshops, events, and collaborations.

 Concordia’s Sisterhood of Empowerment encourages young women of Concordia University, Saint Paul, MN to celebrate individual accomplishments, support each other in difficult times, and empower one another to become leaders in the community.